How to Use Anki for Long-Term Retention of Course Material

 Should I use pre-made Anki decks or make my own?

 Both have value, and the best approach usually combines them.
 Pre-made decks — like AnKing for medical students or community language decks — save time and are often high quality.
 However, making your own cards forces deep engagement with the material during creation, which itself is a learning activity.
-A strong strategy: use a quality shared deck as a foundation, unsuspend only the cards relevant to your current course content, and add your own cards for material specific to your professor, syllabus, or learning gaps.
-This hybrid approach captures the efficiency of pre-made decks without sacrificing the depth of personal card creation.
+A strong strategy: use a quality shared deck as a foundation, then add your own cards for material specific to your professor, syllabus, or learning gaps.

 Can I use Anki for subjects like maths, essay writing, or problem-solving?